itdev160-sp2020/Steven-Lantz/README.md

 # Steven-Lantz
-# This is my first file on github
+This is my repository for ITDEV-160-600 Spring 2020
-Checking the laptop